John Vattanky: His Life and Work

 In 1993, his book 'Development of Nyaya Theism' was published by the Intercultural Publications, New Delhi.
-In 1995 his book 'Nyaya Philosophy of Language' was published by the Indian Book Centre, Delhi.
-In the same year he also organized a national seminar on Indian Philosophy of Language at Pune and presented a paper on 'Indian Hermeneutics'.
-In 1998 he was a visiting fellow at Clare Hall, Cambridge.
-In the same year he lectured at the Shimla Institute of Advanced Study on 'Nyaya System of Philosophy an Important Aspect of Indian Culture'.
-Further in the same year he lectured at Santiniketan on "Nyaya Theism and Nyaya Hermeneutics', participated in a seminar at Dunlod, New Delhi and presented a paper on Nyaya.
-In 1995 he was a visiting Life-member of Clare Hall, University of Cambridge, England.
-In the same year he delivered lectures for the refresher course for University teachers in Lucknow.
+In 1995, his book 'Nyaya Philosophy of Language' was published by the Indian Book Centre, Delhi.
+In the same year, he also organized a national seminar on Indian Philosophy of Language at Pune and presented a paper on 'Indian Hermeneutics'.
+In 1998, he was a visiting fellow at Clare Hall, Cambridge.
+In the same year, he lectured at the Shimla Institute of Advanced Study on 'Nyaya System of Philosophy an Important Aspect of Indian Culture'.
+Further in the same year, he lectured at Santiniketan on "Nyaya Theism and Nyaya Hermeneutics', participated in a seminar at Dunlod, New Delhi and presented a paper on Nyaya.
+In 1995, he was a visiting Life-member of Clare Hall, University of Cambridge, England.
+In the same year, he delivered lectures for the refresher course for University teachers in Lucknow.
 In 2000, he gave a lecture at a seminar on Nyaya Logic at the International Centre, Delhi.
-In the same year he also gave lectures at the Institute of Indology and the Faculty of Theology, University of Tübingen, Germany, at the University of Santiniketan and participated in the conference on the dialogue of civilizations at India International Centre, New Delhi and presented a paper on 'Argumentation in Nyaya'.
+In the same year, he also gave lectures at the Institute of Indology and the Faculty of Theology, University of Tübingen, Germany, at the Visva-Bharati University in Shantiniketan and participated in the conference on the dialogue of civilizations at India International Centre, New Delhi and presented a paper on 'Argumentation in Nyaya'.
 In 2001, he was a visiting Life Member at Clare Hall, University of Cambridge, England.
 In 2002, he participated in the International conference on Syriac Studies at Kottayam, Kerala.

 In 2003, he was a visiting Life Member at Clare Hall, University of Cambridge, England; in the same year he also gave a lecture on 'Sankara and Christian Theology' at the Faculty of Theology, University of Tübingen, Germany.
 Further, in the same year he participated in the International Philosophy Conference at Istanbul, Turkey and presented a paper on "Nyaya and Buddhist Logic'.
 In 2004, he was a visiting Scholar at Campion Hall, University of Oxford; in the same year he also participated in an International Conference on Theology at Beirut and presented a paper on Sankara and Eastern Theology'.
 In 2005, he participated in an International Conference on Eastern Theology in Beirut and presented a paper on Sankara and Apophatic Theology'.
-Further in the same year he presided at the inaugural session of a seminar organized by the Indian Council of Philosophical Research, Imphal, Manipur and afterwards presented a paper on 'Word and Meaning'; he was also a visiting Scholar at Campion Hall, University of Oxford.
-In 2006 he participated in the International Conference at Bialowieza, near Warsaw, Poland and presented a paper on 'Theism, the Culmination of Nyaya Logic'; in the same year he was also a visiting Scholar at Campion Hall, Oxford.
+Further in the same year, he presided at the inaugural session of a seminar organized by the Indian Council of Philosophical Research, Imphal, Manipur and afterwards presented a paper on 'Word and Meaning'; he was also a visiting Scholar at Campion Hall, University of Oxford.
+In 2006, he participated in the International Conference at Bialowieza, near Warsaw, Poland and presented a paper on 'Theism, the Culmination of Nyaya Logic'; in the same year he was also a visiting Scholar at Campion Hall, Oxford.